 12. Are the Norfolk Broads tidal?

 Yes, the Norfolk Broads are tidal.
 The tide strengthens the closer you get to Great Yarmouth so extra care must be taken.
+The Southern Broads (South of Great Yarmouth) are more tidal than the Northern Broads and we recommend that for a first boating experience, you choose to start from one of the bases North of Great Yarmouth, including Wroxham, Horning, Martham and Potter Heigham.

-13. What is the difference between the northern and southern Broads?
+13. What is the difference between the Northern and Southern Broads?

 The north side of the Norfolk Broads has more villages, shops and boatyards.
 The northern side tends to be busier than the south, especially in peak times.
 The southern Broads are more tidal than the north & it is a lot quieter and more rural, with less competition for moorings.